MOOCDataAnalysis/subtitles/uploadInstructions/newBranch.md

 ![Commit new file](figures/upload5.png)

-Congratsulations your changes have now been committed to a new branch!
+Congratulations your changes have now been committed to a new branch!
 Future additions in the same topic can be done [in the same branch](./existingBranch.md).
 In order for them to be reviewed and accepted you will have to [open a pull request](./pullRequest.md) to our master branch.